CUDC-907 (HDAC, Pi3K inhibitor)

 About the LLS Agreement

 Under the agreement, LLS will fund approximately 50% of the direct costs of the development of CUDC-907, up to $4 million.
-Curis is currently seeking to advance the molecule into a Phase I dose escalation clinical trial in patients with relapsed or refractory lymphomas or multiple myeloma in early 2013.
+Curis initiated a Phase I dose escalation clinical trial in patients with relapsed or refractory lymphomas or multiple myeloma in early 2013.
 If this study is successful, LLS has also agreed to support Curis' subsequent Phase Ib or Phase IIa study in one or more specific indications as well as Curis' ongoing investigation of biomarkers for CUDC-907 in these diseases.

 About The Leukemia & Lymphoma Society